-On Angel, Wesley and Lilah Morgan.
+On Angel, Wesley and Lilah Morgan, whom he later beheaded.
 Angel/Eve.
 (Lorne made them do it!)
 Angel/Faith in season 4 and (arguably) Gwen Raiden.

 Pops up in Dollhouse with the brief interaction between Bennett Halverson and Topher Brink.
 Both of them are hammered hard by their various Geeky Turn Ons even before they meet each other (Topher considers Bennett a supreme genius, and Bennett has a massive crush on Topher) and there's several adorable moments between them, including one where Topher ends up implying to Bennett without saying anything that he thinks she's beautiful, and has a priceless embarrassed reaction.
 In fact, Topher says she would have been perfect, except for the fact that she's insane and wants to brutally torture and murder Echo for leaving her to die.
 Kinda kills the relationship....

 And yet somehow, they're back to flirting in her next appearance, until something even more drastic comes to kill their relationship.

 Omen of Dark Oracle, a recurring antagonist, nursed a fairly serious crush on Cally, one of the protagonists, throughout its run.
 Whether he was just using her initially is up in the air, although by the end he cared enough to take a bullet for her.